IntersectMBO/ouroboros-consensus/docs/ChainOrderTransitivity.md

       > Repeatedly observing the selection of a node over a period of time yields a sequence that is strictly improving for every two adjacent observations of the selection.

-      For example, two parties might observe two different subsequences of selections of a node over time (eg via ChainSync), and disagree whether every selection was strictly better than the one they immediately observed before.
+      For example, two parties might observe two different subsequences of selections of a node over time (eg via ChainSync), and disagree whether every selection is strictly better than the one they observed immediately before.

       In particular, this might have practical effects for diffusion pipelining, which requires objectivity in this case.